sychan/kb_sdk_docs/source/references/terminology.rst

 Wrap an App
-    The SDK can be used to create a wrapper around a 3rd-part software tool and make it accessible through KBase.
+    The SDK can be used to create a wrapper around a third-party software tool and make it accessible through KBase.
 The guide for `Edititng your app's Dockerfile <../howtos/edit_your_dockerfile.html>`_ has useful information for wrapping a tool.
 Examples of wrapping a tool can be found at `kb_fasttree <https://github.com/kbaseapps/kb_fasttree>`_ and `kb_ballgown <https://github.com/kbaseapps/kb_ballgown>`_.
 The developer has the option of implementing some or all of the functionality of the original tool into a KBase app.